VegaDeftwing/OpGuidesHugoSrc/content/posts/HCI2.md

 {{< tip >}}

-if you a link to add, feel free to tweet at me @Vega_DW
+if you have a link to add, feel free to tweet at me @Vega_DW

 {{< /tip >}}